-- To ensure new development responds appropriately to key/sensitive interfaces such as; main roads, nature reserves, drainage reserves and easements, public open space, railway lines, creeks and residential areas. - 2.
+- To ensure new development responds appropriately to key/sensitive interfaces such as; main roads, nature reserves, drainage reserves and easements, public open space, areas of environmental significance, railway lines, creeks and residential areas. - 2.
 To ensure new development responds appropriately to identified gateway sites and heritage places. - 3.
 To ensure new development integrates with existing development. - 4.
 To establish a new consistent standard where none previously existed.

-Figure 28: Applicable Industrial Precincts
+Applicable Industrial Precincts